 Connectivity-based or coarse-grained localization

-RF Fingerprinting, as described in A previous paragraph
+RF Fingerprinting, as described in the previous paragraph

 We will restrict our algorithms to the first two types to satisfy the ad-hoc requirement of the network.
-As WSNs have some unique properties, the algorithms in this paper are (=have been?) developed or selected with the following goals in mind:
+As WSNs have some unique properties, the algorithms in this paper have been developed or selected with the following goals in mind:

-RSS-based =S: using this technique no additional hardware is required, thus the cost of a node can be kept low.
-However, M: linking word(since) ???most nodes have an antenna embedded on the PCB, it would be better to have an external antenna as these have a more uniform radiation pattern.
+RSS-based : using this technique no additional hardware is required, thus the cost of a node can be kept low.
+However, because nodes have an antenna embedded on the PCB, it would be better to have an external antenna as these have a more uniform radiation pattern.

 Distributed and self-organizing: The algorithm should be able to run locally on the nodes to avoid a central processing dependency.
 This is especially important for WSNs due to the fact that individual nodes and links between nodes are more prone to failure than in a traditional computing environment.
 Batteries may be depleted and radio links can be obscured.